exitus1/Video-Scripts/fullnode.md

 My node is now part of a global network and is visible on the [Decred mapper website](https://nodes.jholdstock.uk/).
 (Note this might take a few days to appear)

-And that’s it!
-Thanks for watching, and I hope you consider running a Decred full node.
+And that’s all!
+Thanks for reading, and I hope you consider running a Decred full node.